SageGrey/exp-exp-exp/improbabilityDrive/2_pblc-prvt-dvlpmnt.md

      ---> Payments on Debt Owed
      ---> Sometimes called "Financing Payment"
+     --> Debt Service = Interest + Amortization
+     --> Borrow as much as possible due to "Positive Financial Leverage" (able to make more money off of your money than the interest on debt costs)
      Two Components of Debt Service
      1. DEBT --> How much debt
      2. EQUITY --> Amount Dev/Investory used to begin with

+     Types of Loans
+     1. Construction Loans
+     2. Permanent Loan

+     Conventional Mortgage Loan
+     --> MOST PEOPLE THINK OF MORTGAGE AS: Type of Loan that uses real estate as collateral